dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Memory Hierarchy.md

 HBM is a new type of CPU/GPU memory that vertically stacks memory chips, also called 3D stacking.
 Similar to GDDR, HBM drastically shortens the distance data needs to travel to reach a processor.
 The main difference from DDR and GDDR is that the HBM memory bus is very wide: 1024 bits for each HBM stack.
 This enables HBM to achieve ultra-high bandwidth.
 The latest HBM3 standard supports up to 665 GB/s bandwidth per package.
 It also operates at a low frequency of 500 MHz and has a memory density of up to 48 GB per package.

-A system with HBM onboard will be a good choice if you're looking to get as much memory bandwidth as you can get.
+A system with HBM onboard will be a good choice if you want to maximize data transfer throughput.
 However, at the time of writing, this technology is quite expensive.
 As GDDR is predominantly used in graphics cards, HBM may be a good option to accelerate certain workloads that run on a CPU.
 In fact, the first x86 general-purpose server chips with integrated HBM are now available.